The Courtship of Princess Leia: Summary

 The Millennium Falcon had been forced to land on Dathomir itself, where it is captured by the Imperial garrison Zsinj had marooned on the surface years ago.
 Isolder sets out in his Miy'til fighter accompanied by Luke's X-wing fighter while the Hapan fleet fights a covering action before it retreats into hyperspace to inform the New Republic, Imperial Remnant, and the Hapes Consortium of the whereabouts of Zsinj heretofore secret redoubt.

 On the surface, Isolder and Luke discover the remnants of the star-borne Jedi training academy, the Chu'unthor.
-Luke had seen recordings noting how Yoda and a number of other Jedi knights had failed to retrieve the library of the Chu'unthor, due to interference by the Witches of Dathomir.
+Luke had seen recordings noting how Yoda and a number of other Jedi knights had failed to retrieve the library of the Chu'unthor, due to interference by the Witches of Dathomir or the Nightsisters.
 The best they had been able to do was seal the vessel thoroughly, so thoroughly that only centuries later the first intruder would need a lightsaber to gain access.
 As they peruse the vessel, however, Isolder and Luke are captured by a Dathomiri witch, who enslaves them and takes them to her village.

 Having learned about Han Solo's presence on the planet, Zsinj had dictated a combination of ultimatum and deal with the head of the Nightsisters, Gethzerion: they would give him Solo to torture and execute as he liked, and he would give them an Imperial shuttle to pilot where they like.
-If they did not, he would keep his "nightcloak" (an interconnected network of geostationary satellites, which reflected all solar emissions back into space) intact, which would slowly freeze Dathomir, ending all life on the planet.
+If they did not, he would keep his "nightcloak" (an interconnected network of geostationary satellites, which reflected all solar emissions back into space) intact, which would slowly freeze Dathomir, killing all life on the planet.

-Eventually, they infiltrate the Imperial garrison and steal the Falcon, piloting it out into the ongoing Battle of Dathomir.
-Solo allows the Iron Fist to acquire the Falcon with a tractor beam; once it is within the deflector shields, he breaks it free of the beam lock, piloting his vessel over the superstructure of the gigantic vessel.
+Eventually, Han's group infiltrates the Imperial garrison and steal the Falcon, piloting it out into the ongoing Battle of Dathomir.
+Solo allows the Iron Fist to acquire the Falcon with a tractor beam; once it is within the ship's deflector shields, he breaks it free of the beam lock, piloting his vessel over the superstructure of the gigantic vessel.
 Arriving upon the main bridge, he launches two concussion missiles, destroying the bridge, killing Zsinj, and knocking out the ventral shields.
-With Iron Fist so exposed, the Hapan Battle Dragons move into position with their ion cannons, disabling Iron Fist.
+With the Iron Fist exposed, the Hapan fleet uses their ion cannons to disable the ship.
 Defeated, Zsinj's empire soon crumbles.
 Shortly thereafter, Solo and Leia marry, having realized during their intrepid journey together that they loved each other.
 Isolder is consoled by the fact he has fallen in love with his captor, Teneniel Djo.